Odette (musician): 2017–2018: To a Stranger

 In 2017, Odette released her debut single, "Watch Me Read You", a piano ballad incorporating spoken word which she wrote in England in 2015.
 It peaked at No. 14 on the ARIA Hitseekers Singles Chart.

 At the ARIA Music Awards of 2018, Odette was nominated for two awards; Best Adult Contemporary Album and Breakthrough Artist for To a Stranger.
 Happy Mag's Luke Saunders called the album "a poetic tapestry of melancholy soul and powerful pop ballads."
 Triple J praised Odette's "canny ability to weave melodic meditations that, like her singing, hover in the space between sensuous composition and spoken-word poetry" throughout the album.

 2020–present: Herald

-On 20 October 2020, Odette released "Dwell", the second single from her forthcoming second studio album, Herald, released on 5 February 2021.
+On 20 October 2020, Odette released "Dwell", the second single from her second studio album, Herald, released on 5 February 2021.

+In 2023 Odette announced a fifth anniversary tour of To a Stranger, which commenced in July 2023.
+In a statement, Odette said "Releasing To a Stranger changed my life.
+It connected me to people who felt the same as I did when I was writing the songs.
+It was kind of a risky experiment to put my most vulnerable self out there and see what happened and I'm so glad I did it.
+It's been five years now and my life's trajectory has completely shifted because of it.
+I'm so excited to be able to tour this record again and honour it and the people who fell in love with the record."

+In May 2024, Odette released "Reverence", the first new release in three years.